SUPRANolan/Supra-Developer-Guides/Collateral-Loan-Part-1/README.md

+2/22/2023 (this readme is not complete) can view full guide https://supraoracles.com/docs/development-guides/ether-to-usdc-collateral-loan-part-1-solidity

 # SupraOracles - Simple Ether to USDC Collateral loan (Part 1) //Solidity

 This guide uses our S-Value Price Feeds to offer Ether to USDC collateral loans.
 EVM- Solidity